ginkgobioworks/gen/paper/main.md

 ## Sample Lineage

 Gen represents lineage across updates and other operations using samples.
-For instance, importing a fasta file into a new collection creates the null sample with block groups for each contig.
-If we then update that collection with a vcf file, gen creates new samples specified in the vcf, and any new sample in the vcf is created as a child of the null sample.
-Gen copies any graph data created by the fasta import in the null sample over to each child sample before applying the updates specified for each sample.

-Using samples seems to be the best fit for tracking lineage, instead of say updating block groups with new information within an existing sample.
-A sample can be used to capture the two main use cases for gen operations: Intended edits, and observed variations.
-An intended edit can be represented by updating an existing sample using say a fasta file plus a region and coordinates.
-That operation would capture the integration of a cassette, and create a new sample with a path that represents the updated sequence.
-That new sample would be "virtual" in the sense that it doesn't exist in the real world, but is treated by gen as separate from any real world samples, which seems appropriate.
-Observed variations can be represented by updating an existing sample using say a vcf file.
-That operation will create new samples, each of which represents variations observed during sequencing.
+A sample is a simple text identifier for a set of block groups.
+The null sample is used to represent non-sample data, such as a reference genome or proteome.
+For example, importing the human reference genome will create a set of block groups under the null sample.
+If sample data from vcfs is then added, new samples will be created and derived from the corresponding contigs belonging to the null sample.
+If nested changed are made, an explicit parent sample can be specified to support iterative engineering.

+A common use of samples is for tracking intended engineered and observed variation.
+This addresses a common problem in genetic engineering where only the intended modification is tracked and background variation is not.
+A sample can be created with the intended engineering, and then updated with any additional mutations when needed.
 In this way, gen spans both intended and unintended genetic changes, and can be used to track changes across repeated cycles of development and testing.

 ## Pooling